Meet The Board

 Chris Sharpley – B.Ec (Hons) FCA

 Chris was the Managing Partner of Ernst & Young in South Australia until his retirement in 2015.
 He continues as an Executive Consultant for EY.
+Chris joined in the Board in May 2016.

 'The Mary Potter Hospice does an incredible job in assisting patients and their families.
 I am delighted to be a member of the Foundation’s Board with its objective of helping to ensure that the Hospice is provided with sufficient funds to enable it to continue its fabulous work.'